stevenliaotw/resources/R.md

-R
+R Resources
 =====

 Software
 --------

 - [The R Project](http://www.r-project.org/)
+     >R is a free software environment for statistical computing and graphics.
+It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.

 - [Rstudio](http://www.rstudio.com/)
      >A free and open source integrated development environment (IDE) for R.

 Tutorials
 --------